 Recent research shows that palmitic acid, a saturated fat found in palm oil (and beef, butter and cheese), caused mice to become resistant to the appetite-suppressing hormones leptin and insulin, which in theory could make them eat more.

-A teaspoon of palm oil has;
+A tablespoon of palm oil has;

 |Total Fat||13.6 g|